duongngothuy/lab-result-interpreter/README.md

 ## Disclaimer

-This tool is for informational purposes only and does not constitute medical advice.
-Always consult your healthcare provider for interpretation of lab results.
+This tool is a personal project for informational purposes only.
+It is advised to ask healthcare doctors for more information.